Microcontroller: Interrupt latency

 Lower end microcontrollers tend to support fewer interrupt latency controls than higher end ones.

 Memory technology

-Two different kinds of memory are commonly used with microcontrollers, a non-volatile memory for storing firmware and a read-write memory for temporary data.
+Two different kinds of memory are commonly used with microcontrollers, a non-volatile memory for storing firmware and a read–write memory for temporary data.

 Data

 From the earliest microcontrollers to today, six-transistor SRAM is almost always used as the read/write working memory, with a few more transistors per bit used in the register file.

-In addition to the SRAM, some microcontrollers also have internal EEPROM for data storage; and even ones that do not have any (or not enough) are often connected to external EEPROM chip (such as the BASIC Stamp) or external flash memory chip.
+In addition to the SRAM, some microcontrollers also have internal EEPROM and/or NVRAM for data storage; and ones that do not have any (such as the BASIC Stamp), or where the internal memory is insufficient, are often connected to an external EEPROM or flash memory chip.

 A few microcontrollers beginning in 2003 have "self-programmable" flash memory.

 Firmware

 The earliest microcontrollers used mask ROM to store firmware.
 Later microcontrollers (such as the early versions of the Freescale 68HC11 and early PIC microcontrollers) had EPROM memory, which used a translucent window to allow erasure via UV light, while production versions had no such window, being OTP (one-time-programmable).
 Firmware updates were equivalent to replacing the microcontroller itself, thus many products were not upgradeable.

 Motorola MC68HC805 was the first microcontroller to use EEPROM to store the firmware.
 EEPROM microcontrollers became more popular in 1993 when Microchip introduced PIC16C84 and Atmel introduced an 8051-core microcontroller that was first one to use NOR Flash memory to store the firmware.
 Today's microcontrollers almost all use flash memory, with a few models using FRAM and some ultra-low-cost parts still using OTP or Mask ROM.